hgeorgsch/armchar/README.md

 $JDIR/tdbloader2 --loc tdb Ontology/cieran.ttl Ontology/contested.ttl
 ```

-Finally, we build and start the web server:
+Finally, we build and start the web server.
+This requires docker.
+Depending on the docker installation, you may
+or may not need to change the permissions and ownership of the tdb
+directory.

 ```
 mvn install || exit